Galveston Bay and Houston Ship Channel: Assessing Contamination from PCBs

 Background and Goals

 Both dioxin and polychlorinated biphenyls (PCBs) are extremely persistent in the environment.
-In July 2008, the Texas Department of State Health Services (DSHS) issued consumption advisory ADV-35 for all catfish species and spotted sea trout in the Galveston Bay including Chocolate Bay, East Bay, West Bay, Trinity Bay, and contiguous waters.
-The consumption risk was due to dioxin and PCBs in fish tissue.
-The Houston Ship Channel portions of the area have also been under consumption advisories since 1990 because of dioxin in catfish and blue crabs.
-More information about consumption advisories is available on the DSHS web site.
+In July 2008, the Texas Department of State Health Services (DSHS) advised people not to eat catfish species or spotted sea trout from the Galveston Bay system, including Chocolate Bay, East Bay, West Bay, Trinity Bay, and contiguous waters.
+The advisory was issued due to dioxin and PCBs found in fish tissue.
+More information about the consumption advisory is available in Advisory 49 on the DSHS web site.

 Learn more about water quality standards and monitoring by reading Preserving and Improving Water Quality.

 The Houston-Galveston Area Council is coordinating public participation activities for this project as well as two related projects for dioxin and PCBs in their area.
-A stakeholder group is working on all three of those projects.
+Due to the lengthy and extremely technical nature of this project, the TCEQ convened a standing stakeholder group to work on this and two other closely related projects for PCBs and dioxin in the Houston–Galveston area.
+The group includes area residents and representatives of nongovernmental organizations, industry, and various local, state, and federal governments.

 The H-GAC is also coordinating participation, as needed, with the Texas Clean Rivers Program Steering Committee and the Technical Advisory Group (TAG) for the San Jacinto River Basin and associated coastal basins.